jdonaldson/jjd.io/README.md

-# Curriculum Vitae
+# All About Justin

-Markdown source for the resume of Justin Donaldson: [website](http://www.jjd.io)
+Markdown source for the website of Justin Donaldson: [website](http://www.jjd.io)